 Civil Process Unit

-Department Policy in Response to Governor's Moratorium on Evictions Due to COVID 19 Pandemic
+Department Policy in Response to Governor's Moratorium on Evictions Due to the COVID 19 Pandemic

 Effective March 18, 2020, the Pierce County Sheriff’s Department generally will not be enforcing eviction orders.

 Any eviction orders received by the PCSD will be reviewed to determine if the order clearly states that it was issued based on a court's finding that (a) the individual(s) named in the eviction order is creating a significant and immediate risk to the health or safety of others; or (b) at least 60 days written notice were provided of intent to (i) personally occupy the premises as a primary residence, or (ii) sell the property.
 The eviction moratorium is effective until 11:59 p.m. on December 31, 2020.
 Such cases will be reviewed on an individual basis, to determine whether to proceed with the eviction.

 For a copy of the Governor’s Order relating to evictions,

 Civil Unit Duties

 The Civil Unit of the Pierce County Sheriff's Department serves legal documents throughout the county, performs evictions, enforces the orders of the court and holds sales of real and personal property.

 The Sheriff's Department serves legal documents within Pierce County but is only responsible for serving protection orders within the unincorporated portions of the county.